- Elgar original reference

 Chapter 11: Interdisciplinarity in Cross-Campus Entrepreneurship Education

-* Frank Janssen, Valérie Eeckhout, Benoît Gailly and Sophie Bacq Introduction During the last 30 years, the scientific community has shown a growing interest for entrepreneurship, driven by the increasing dynamic role of small and medium-sized enterprises (SMEs) in job creation and innovation and boosted by the emergence of new business environments, new technologies and globalization (Fiet, 2001).
+11 Interdisciplinarity in cross-campus entrepreneurship education* Frank Janssen, Valérie Eeckhout, Benoît Gailly and Sophie Bacq Introduction During the last 30 years, the scientific community has shown a growing interest for entrepreneurship, driven by the increasing dynamic role of small and medium-sized enterprises (SMEs) in job creation and innovation and boosted by the emergence of new business environments, new technologies and globalization (Fiet, 2001).
 Parallel to this, a growing number of entrepreneurship education programs (EEPs) have appeared, first in the United States where, today, more than 2,200 courses are offered at over 1,600 schools (Katz, 2003; Kuratko, 2005), and then, more recently, in Europe, where most programs have been created in the last decade (Klandt, 2004).
 The educational system, in particular universities, now plays a significant role in the emergence and diffusion of entrepreneurial culture (Fayolle, 2000).
 It strongly influences how students are able to detect, evaluate and capture attractive value-creation opportunities.
 Education is therefore a core element in the development of entrepreneurial spirit and initiatives.
 This, coupled with the growing importance of SMEs in their socio-economic environment, has pushed a growing number of European universities to develop EEPs.
 Today, entrepreneurship also tends to be recognized as an academic field (Bruyat and Julien, 2001; Cooper, 2003).
 It has an important scientific community that has produced a significant body of research (Acs and Audretsch, 2003; McGrath, 2003).
 Some authors tend to think that it is a blossoming field that cuts across different disciplines (Acs and Audretsch, 2003).
-It can also be argued that the...
+It...

 You are not authenticated to view the full text of this chapter or article.